applewjr/heroku_apps/README.md

 - Daily transfer of logging data from Redis to MySQL to long term storage

 [Blossom Game Solver](https://www.jamesapplewhite.com/blossom)
-- Another Python function that ingests all english words to find the largest words based on inclusion criteria
+- Another Python function that ingests all English words to find the largest words based on inclusion criteria
 - Implemented a revamped UI that dynamically calculates the final scores based on the current game dynamics
 - As of April 2024, this page has driven my website usage through Google to up 2,000 clicks in 28 days